 If you went through a long, strenuous, detailed process when applying for your bachelor's program, consider this: graduate school is typically even more competitive.

 Before you decide which program to select, you need to figure out the potential ROI for completing your Master's degree.
 Do some long-term planning and roadmap the next five to 10 years of your career.
+You may be wondering: what can I do with a project management certification?
 Will a Master's degree help you reach the end of your 10-year plan?
 What do you hope to gain from the degree?
 Would you be better off with an MBA or PMP certificate to accomplish your 10-year plan?

 After collecting advice from forums and articles, here are a few factors you should consider when applying for programs: